Guide

 A lot of questions arise during discussions about antivirus and malware, probably because there are a lot of options from which to choose.
 While many of them are good, you need one that’s great.
 In other words, you need one that provides regular and intensive updates and immediate fixes to address the nastiest of Internet viruses.

 You should also be cautious of ransomware attacks, where malicious parties infiltrate private computers and networks to encrypt data, only providing decryption in exchange for a ransom.
 Of growing popularity in the malware department is the advent of ransomware.
-From 2020 to 2021, the rate of ransomware attacks has increased 94% in the healthcare sector alone.
+From 2020 to 2021, the rate of ransomware attacks has increased by 94% in the healthcare sector alone.
 From these attacks, 61% of healthcare organizations paid the ransom.
-Within these attacks, phishing emails have gained increased popularity to people’s personal and work emails.
-To make matters even scarier, there are spear phishing emails now, which account for initiated 91% of cyberattacks.
+Within these attacks, phishing emails have gained increased popularity in people’s personal and work emails.
+To make matters even scarier, there are spear-phishing emails now, which account for initiated 91% of cyberattacks.
 Spear Phishing entails using personal details within an email to lower the guard of intended victims getting them to click a link or other malicious medium.

 Social Media